-Before submitting your manuscript to CPCJ, please ensure you have read the Aims & Scope (https://us.sagepub.com/en-us/nam/the-cleft-palate-craniofacial-journal/journal203405#aims-and-scope).
-CPCJ publishes manuscripts of the highest scientific quality on all topics related to orofacial clefts and other craniofacial anomalies in order to advance the global education of scientists and clinicians
+Before submitting your manuscript to CPCJ, please ensure you have read the Aims & Scope.
+CPCJ publishes manuscripts of the highest scientific quality on all topics related to orofacial clefts and other craniofacial anomalies to advance the global education of scientists and clinicians.

 The SAGE Author Gateway has some general advice and on how to get published, plus links to further resources.

 Two independent peer reviews are typically solicited.
-At the discretion of the Section Editor, a third review by a biostatistician may also be solicited.
+At the discretion of the Section Editor, a third review may be requested and/or a review by a biostatistician may also be solicited.
 The Editor is responsible for all final decisions regarding acceptance or rejection, recommendations for revision, and final editing.
 Manuscripts will be evaluated according to various criteria, including scientific methodology, level of evidence, novelty, clarity, and conciseness.
 Accepted articles describing novel findings or methods with high levels of evidence may be advanced in the publication queue at the discretion of the Editor.

-All submitted articles are "double-blinded" to ensure an unbiased review.
+All submitted articles are "double-anonymized" to ensure an unbiased review.
 Reviewers will not have access to author names or affiliations.
 Authors will not have access to reviewer names or affiliations.

 The Editor or members of the Editorial Board may occasionally submit their own manuscripts for possible publication in the journal.
 In these cases, the peer review process will be managed by alternative members of the Board and the submitting Editor/Board member will have no involvement in the decision-making process.